 However, you shouldn’t be too concise in your responses.
 Sometimes, this might be perceived by the clients as if you are not interested in them, and you don’t want to accord them the necessary attention.
 Go straight to the point with your messages, but still maintain a human tone in them.

 Every exchange must have closure.
-A simple goodbye goes a long way into building brand loyalty by the customer.
+A simple goodbye goes a long way toward building brand loyalty by the customer.
 Before the closure, it is always good, to begin with, a “is there anything else I can help you with?”

 These five tips will help your company to have a successful online presence.
 However, there are many other ways that a qualified freelance social media manager can help you to grow your business.